 Foreign Affairs Committees.
 Additionally, 254 speeches were collected from the hearings of the Senate and House Foreign Affairs Committees.
 Of these, 24 pertained to Iraq, 134 to Iran, and 96 to North Korea.
 Speeches were made by 94 members of Congress from 1998 to 2013.
-The average word count was 1111 (SD = 1592).
+The average word count was 1111.30 (SD = 1591.95).
 Democrats made 144 speeches, and Republicans made 110 speeches.
 The average time in office was 12.82 years (SD = 9.10).
+For all venues, multiple speakers/speeches were given on the same day, and for analyses, this meant several speeches contributed for to the average for that time point.

+Data Processing

-Files were then processed labels or long quotes, and obvious spelling errors were corrected.
+Speech files were then processed to create a readable LIWC format, and each file only contained one speaker, day, and region combination.
+Cleaned files included no labels or long quotes, and obvious spelling errors were corrected.
 Word frequency analysis was then conducted for each file using the LIWC.
-(Pennebaker et al., 2007)
+Further information about each speaker was collected and added to the dataset.
+This information included each speaker’s party affiliation, the years they have been in Congress, and the state they represented.

+Metalinguistic Constructs.
+From the categories included in the LIWC analysis, metalinguistic constructs were calculated: honesty, status, complex thinking, categorical thinking, cognitive processing, and psychological distancing.
+See Table 2 for formulas for these constructs.
+These constructs are computed by first calculating the z (standardized) scores of the each separate word category, then calculating the formulas provided in Table 1.
+Therefore, the values for the overall constructs can be interpreted as z scores, which sets a construct score of 0 to the average level of that construct across the sample.
+Construct scores from -2 to 2 represent an average range of scores that 95% of the speeches would typically fall into.
+Construct scores less than -2 or greater than 2 represent speeches significantly lower or higher than average.

 Results

+Data Analytic Plan

-onparametric regression smoothing splines used to define the function by estimating the regression line at each point around a given interval.
+Function estimation.
+The proposed hypotheses focused on changes in language over a 15-year span of time.
+As shown in the attached figures, the trend of linguistic constructs was not linear during this time period.
+Therefore, nonparametric regression with smoothing splines was used to define the function by estimating the regression line at each point around a given interval.
 The width of this interval, referred to as the smoothing parameter or h, can be estimated either subjectively, by choosing a value resulting in a smooth curve, or objectively, by using automatic methods such as cross-validation (Bowman, 2006; Faraway, 2006).
 The current analyses were conducted using the sm package in R (Bowman & Azzalini, 2014).
 Regression analyses were carried out using the sm.regression function and the smoothing parameters were estimated using hcv cross-validation function.

-Given that construct scores are composite z-scores, to have a benchmark for determining significant differences, the differences between time points or parties were compared a zdifference of 2.71 (using a Bonferroni correction for an alpha level of .05 on 15 analyses).
+Hypothesis Analysis.
+Using the regression line, estimated linguistic construct scores were analyzed to determine when significant changes in speech patterns occurred.
+Constructs are z-scored, and therefore, the differences between time points or parties were compared a zdifference of 2.71 (Bonferroni corrected α = .003 for 15 analyses).
 Initially, separate models were conducted for Iraq, Iran, and North Korea for each construct.
 However, due to sample sizes, speeches pertaining to Iran and North Korea combined for one model per construct.

 Hypothesis 1